palak2610/Spirograph/README.md

 Getting Started With turtle
 Before you continue, there are two important things that you’ll need to do to make the most of this tutorial:

 Python Environment: Make sure that you’re familiar with your programming environment.
 You can use applications like IDLE or Jupyter Notebook to program with turtle.
-However, if you’re not comfortable with them, then you can program with the REPL, which you’ll use in this tutorial.
+However, if you’re not comfortable with them, then you can program with the REPL.

 Python Version: Ensure that you have version 3 of Python on your computer.
 If not, then you can download it from the Python website.
 For help setting things up, check out Python 3 Installation & Setup Guide.